pgdurand/jGAF-Tutorial/README.md

 # Documentation

+Git clone this project on your system.
+Then import it within your favorite IDE; on my side, I use Eclipse.

+Then, have a look at the "src" directory: you'll see how to use the jGAF library.

-Follow [this link](http://www.plealog.com/s/index.php/documents) to read more about jGAF Tutorial use.
+Follow [this link](http://www.plealog.com/s/index.php/documents) to read more about jGAF (e.g. Javadoc).

 # Java code compiler